billhammond-dev/OctopusInfoTool1/README.md

 How to know if a container is secure, i.e. has safe modules?

-Figure out how to fix issue with autocomplete selection messing with background

 ref: https://github.com/OctopusDeploy/OctopusDeploy-Api/wiki

 bug where when loading task history you can kill the app by selecting a new project